 Got lobster for breakfast?
 Here’s a recipe for the best Lobster Eggs Benedict from our good friend Captain Bob Blair, a pilot in the harbor of the City of Gloucester, Massachusetts.
-He’s not only has a deft feel for ships, tides and wind, but knows a how to pick a great lobster!
+He’s not only has a deft feel for ships, tides and wind, but knows how to pick a great lobster!
 This recipe for Eggs Benedict calls for fresh picked lobster meat and a homemade hollandaise sauce.

 - Fresh shucked lobster meat (I used the meat from a beautiful 3 lb. jumbo lobster)